 We follow a strict ethic code and stringently avoid any situation of conflict of interest.
 This is one of our founding principles which has allowed us to gain respect and establish its reputation over the past 130 years of practice.

-We offer assistance on demand and comprehensive legal assistance packages at under flat fees agreed in advance.
+We offer assistance on demand and comprehensive legal assistance packages under flat or capped fees agreed in advance.

 Through our assistance Clients can complete any real estate transaction smoothly, without the need to be present in Italy and without the involvement of the Italian Consulate.

-Here is the list of some of our popular Comprehensive Packages followed by the typical included activities, sample engagement letter and an indication of the applicable legal fees:
+Here is the list of some of our popular Legal Service Packages followed by the typical included activities, sample Engagement Letter and an indication of the applicable legal fees: